 The Legal Services Act makes it possible for debt collectors, pension consultants and legal service providers with a specialisation in foreign law to provide extrajudicial legal services.
-In certain cases, debt-collection services providers and pension advisors are also entitled to represent their clients in court.
-The activity is subject to registration at the request of the court.
+In certain cases, debt collection service providers and pension advisers are also authorised to represent their clients in court.
+The activity is subject to registration by the court at the request of the court.
 The names of persons registered are listed in the Legal Services Register.

 There is no legal requirement for these registered service providers to belong to a Chamber or specific professional association.
-Collection services providers and pension advisors are partly organised in professional associations; the largest associations are the Federal Association of German Debt Collection Agencies (Bundesverband Deutscher Abkunghozentren), the German Association of Legal Agents/Legal Services and the Bundesverband der Rentenberater (Federal Association of Pension Advisors).
+Collection service providers and pension counsellors are partly organised in professional associations; the largest associations are the Federal Association of German Debt Companies, the Federal Association of German Legal Advisors/Legal Service Providers and the Federal Association of Pension Advisers.

 It is possible to consult the Legal Services Register, which includes the list of legal service providers and the courts responsible for registration, via the German judicial portal.
-The websites of the Federal Association of German debt-collection agencies, the German Association of Legal counsels/Legal Service Providers and the Association of Pensions Consultants, provide a variety of further information.
+The websites of the Federal Association of German Debt Companies, the Federal Association of German Legal Advisers/Legal Service Providers and the Federal Association of Pension Advisers provide a wide range of further information.

 Organisations that provide free legal services

 In Germany, numerous charitable organisation provide free legal advice (in accordance with Sections 6 and 8 of the Legal Services Act).
 Some of the most important of these are: